…except I think I’ll aim to read fewer books in 2018 – and instead write more books.

-Welcome to the YA Scavenger Hunt!
+Welcome to the Fall 2017 YA Scavenger Hunt!

 The contest is live on Tuesday, Oct 3rd at 12 pm Pacific Time.
 To be eligible for the grand prize, you must submit the completed entry form by October 8th, at 12 pm Pacific Time.
 Read the exclusive content offered by all the contestants, add up the clues, and enter for our grand prize: one lucky winner will receive one book from each author on my team!
 I am part of the BLUE TEAM.

 SCAVENGER HUNT GUEST

 I am excited to host award-winning author PATTY BLOUNT for this YA Scavenger Hunt!

 Patty writes smart and strong characters who are willing to fight for what’s right, and she supports women’s rights by giving a voice to characters facing realistic situations like rape (SOME BOYS, 2014), bullying (SEND, 2012), and grief (NOTHING LEFT TO BURN, 2015).

 Her most recent novel is THE WAY IT HURTS (2017):

 Music is Elijah’s life.
 His band plays loud and hard, and he’ll do anything to get them a big break.
 He needs that success to help take care of his sister, who has special needs.
 So he’d rather be practicing when his friends drag him to a musical in the next town…until the lead starts to sing.

 Kristen dreams of a career on stage like her grandmother’s.
 She knows she needs an edge to get into a competitive theater program — and being the star in her high school musical isn’t going to cut it.
 The applause and the attention only encourage her to work harder.